MicrosoftDocs/security/ransomware/protect-against-ransomware.md

 # Quickly protect your organization against ransomware attacks

-Learning how to stop ransomware attacks, and understanding that new threats evolve so your learning must continue, is critical to every organization due to the rising likelihood of ransomware attacks.
+Ranswomare is an evolving and lucrative attack type that cybercriminals use to extort organizations large and small.
+Understanding how to protect against ransomware attacks and minizmize the damage is an important part of safguarding your company.
+This article provides practical guidance for how to quickly configure ransomware protection.

 This guidance is organized into steps, starting with the most urgent actions to take.